Viridia Capital

 positionsLive position state synced from exchanges every 5sL4L4, L5, Dashboard

-trades_closedCompleted trades with full PnL and attributionL5L1, L5, Dashboard
+pnl_attributionCompleted trades with full PnL, fees, funding and source attributionL5L1, L2, L5, Dashboard

 portfolio_stateCurrent snapshot: capital, exposure, drawdown, allocationL4L3, L4, Dashboard